SoftwareAG/c8y-docs/src/documents/guides/mqtt/implementation.html.md

 MQTT clients can set the clean session flag to 0 (false).
 This will ensure that if the client disconnects your subscription will still work and when you reconnect the client will receive the missed messages.

-*Note:* Cumulocity requires clean session to be set to 0 (false).
+*Note:* Cumulocity requires clean session to be set to 1 (true).
 At the moment we do not guarantee that disabling clean session would work reliably, hence we recommend to always enable clean session.

 ### MQTT Retained Flag